 Secondary STEM Methods: Read Less [-]

 EDUC 226B Secondary STEM Methods 3 Units

-Terms offered: Spring 2021
+Terms offered: Spring 2022, Spring 2021

-This course is designed to promote effective teaching methods for science and mathematics classrooms, including strategies for lesson

-planning, assessment, and English learner support.
-Secondary STEM Methods: Read More [+]

-Rules & Requirements
+This course is designed to promote effective teaching methods for science and mathematics classrooms, including strategies for lesson planning, assessment, and English learner support.
+Secondary STEM Methods: Read More [+] Rules & Requirements

-Prerequisites: Admission to the BE3 program with a focus in math or
+Prerequisites: Admission to the BE3 program with a focus in math or science

-science

 Hours & Format

 Fall and/or spring: 15 weeks - 3 hours of lecture per week

 Additional Details

 Subject/Course Level: Education/Graduate

 Grading: Letter grade.

-Instructors: Disston, Bakshi

-Formerly known as: Education 231

-Secondary STEM Methods: Read Less [-]

-EDUC 227 Foundations for Ethnic Studies in the Classroom, K-12 1 Unit

-Terms offered: Spring 2008, Fall 2007, Fall 2004

-In this course we will study the histories of race, ethnicity, nationality, and culture.
+Instructors: Disston, Bakshi Formerly known as: Education 231 Secondary STEM Methods: Read Less [-] EDUC 227 Foundations for Ethnic Studies in the Classroom, K-12 1 Unit Terms offered: Spring 2008, Fall 2007, Fall 2004 In this course we will study the histories of race, ethnicity, nationality, and culture.
 Your stories will always be respected in this class.
 We will learn about the history of social movements and mass struggles against injustice, including the establishment of Ethnic Studies programs in public schools and universities.
 Using Ethnic Studies as our foundation, we will explore multiple dimensions of knowledge and learn how to critically think, engage, and respond to social issues.

-Foundations for Ethnic Studies in the Classroom, K-12: Read More [+] Hours & Format
+Foundations for Ethnic Studies in the Classroom, K-12: Read More [+] Hours & Format Summer:

-Summer: 10 weeks - 1.5 hours of lecture per week
+8 weeks - 3 hours of lecture per week 10 weeks - 1.5 hours of lecture per week

 Additional Details

 Subject/Course Level: Education/Graduate

 Grading: Letter grade.

-Foundations for Ethnic Studies in the Classroom, K-12: Read Less [-]

-EDUC 228 Universal Design for Learning in K-12 Classrooms 2 Units

-Terms offered: Summer 2020 8 Week Session

-Students in this course will construct a model for how Universal Design for Learning acts to improve the experiences of all learner populations.
-Students will defend the best practices of UDL as they relate to brain-based research.
+Foundations for Ethnic Studies in the Classroom, K-12: Read Less [-] EDUC 228 Universal Design for Learning in K-12 Classrooms 2 Units Terms offered: Summer 2020 8 Week Session Students in this course will construct a model for how Universal Design for Learning acts to improve the experiences of all learner populations.
+Students will defend the best practices of UDL as they relate to brainbased research.
 Students will evaluate lesson plans and resources that leverage UDL practices during instruction across the content areas of math, language arts, science, social studies, with a focus on English Learners.
 Students will identify the key components of assessments.
-Universal Design for Learning in K-12 Classrooms: Read More [+]

-Hours & Format
+Universal Design for Learning in K-12 Classrooms: Read More [+] Hours & Format Summer:

-Summer: 10 weeks - 3 hours of lecture per week
+8 weeks - 4 hours of lecture per week 10 weeks - 3 hours of lecture per week

 Additional Details

 Subject/Course Level: Education/Graduate

 Grading: Letter grade.